marcoabbadini/marcoabbadini.github.io/teaching.md

 - Calcolatori Elettronici, Computer Engineering, a.y.
 2022/23
 - Informatica (Programmazione), Management Engineering, a.y.
 2022/23
 - Informatica (Programmazione), Management Engineering, a.y.
 2021/22

+# Seminars

+- What are and how does container work, Computer Engineering, a.y.
+2022/23